|Gold rush in Nicaragua: Rio San Juan, Lake Nicargua and Granada|

 Day 9 Day at leisure in El Castillo|BL-

-After breakfast, board the boat that takes you to El Castillo, after crossing back the Indio Maíz Nature Reserve.
-Today, you can visit the town on your own with your naturalist guide.
+After breakfast you'll board the boat that takes you to El Castillo, crossing back the Indio Maíz Nature Reserve.
+You can spend the afternoon exploring the town on your own or with your guide.

 - Boat : 07:15 - San Juan de Nicaragua - San Carlos Average travel time: 7:00h